jameslieu/csharp_projects/README.md

 # C# Projects

-This repository is here to store some of my basic C# projects or solutions when practicing with the tech stack
+This repository is here to store some of my personal C# projects and completed coding challenges